The Hermit ~ Yours Truly

-- Lucifer (peppermint-smelling jerk who works with Brandon and I say that in the most respectful way possible)
+- Lucifer (peppermint-smelling jerk who works with Bran and I say that in the most respectful way possible)

 - Hel, Baldur, Mordgud, Idunna, Frigg, Tyr, and Skadi (all of whom I’ve met but we don’t talk much.)

-- Neith, Set, Horus, Anubis, Thoth, and Sekhemet (Neith and Sekhemet were jointly looking after Mutt while he was alive, and I worked with Set and Horus a bit (separately) while pantheon-hopping in my early days of weirdshit.
-Anubis and Thoth look after one of my online friends and writer-buddy.)
+- Neith, Set, Horus, Anubis, Thoth, Sobek, and Sekhemet (Neith and Sekhemet were jointly looking after Mutt while he was alive, and I worked with Set and Horus a bit (separately) while pantheon-hopping in my early days of weirdshit.
+Anubis, Sobek, and Thoth look after one of my online friends and writer-buddy.)

 - Lugh, Cernunnos, Hecate, Hermes, and the Morrigan (all briefly, though I still celebrate Lughnasadh instead of Lammas because craftsmen.
 Also, Cernunnos and Hermes because of Bran.)